 6. LG 43UN700TB – Best 4k HDR monitor for Xbox One X

 43 inches IPS display | 2160P or 4k resolution | 60Hz refresh rate and 8ms response time | AMD FreeSync | Speakers x2 | HDMI 2.0 x4, Display port x1, Audio output

 Who does not like to bring out their consoles on the desk for a little bit of refreshment in between their workloads?
 LG 43UN700TB supports picture in picture (PIP) and picture by picture (2PBP/4PBP) and supports 4 HDMI ports, which means everything is under control of the user, whether it’s gaming, streaming, working professionally or chatting, all the grounds are covered like a pro.
-On this 43 inch wide IPS screen, you can go up to 4k resolution with 60Hz refresh rate, although the response time is 8ms and less preferable for PC gaming, the low input lag has great impact that this response time is negligible to the users.
+On this 43 inch wide IPS screen, you can go up to 4k resolution with a 60Hz refresh rate, although the response time is 8ms and less preferable for PC gaming, the low input lag has a great impact that this response time is negligible to the users.

 Moreover, the HDR10 along with 400cd/m2 brightness level and 1000:1 contrast ratio, gaming becomes so good and the picture on the screen is produced with so much clarity that immersion of the content goes nowhere.
 This monitor is highly appropriate for multitasking as it supports all the necessary elements for professionals and gamers together, it becomes very easy to switch from one task to another.
 The color calibration and black equalizers are super effective and responsive for both gaming and designing or editors.
-However, the ergonomics are missing, as there is no height adjustable stand and the tilting ability is equal to zero point, the wall mounting is there but is not reliable.
+However, the ergonomics are missing, as there is no height-adjustable stand and the tilting ability is equal to zero points, the wall mounting is there but is not reliable.

 7. BenQ MOBIUZ EX2510 – Best monitor for Xbox Series X